moggers87/salmon/docs/index.rst

 Salmon - A Python Mail Server
 =============================

 Salmon is a pure Python mail server designed to create robust and complex mail applications in the style of modern web frameworks.
-Unlike traditional mail servers such as Postfix and Sendmail, Salmon has all the features of a web application stack (templates, routing, handlers, state machine, Python) without the need to configure alias files, arcane command syntax, or juggle a swarm of fragile processes.
-Salmon also plays well with other frameworks and libraries, such as Django and SQLAlchemy.
+Salmon is designed to sit behind a traditional mail server in the same way a web application sits behind Apache or Nginx.
+It has all the features of a web application stack (templates, routing, handlers, state machine) and plays well with other libraries, such as Django and SQLAlchemy.

-Salmon has been released under the GNU GPLv3, as published by the FSF.
+Salmon has been released uner the GNU GPLv3, as published by the FSF.

 Contents: